How to Start a Plant-Based Diet (for Kids)

 Ethical vegans also eliminate any product that may come from an animal source, including honey (made by bees), for example.

-A vegetarian diet could also include dairy and eggs, except for lacto-vegetarians who eat milk products, but not eggs.
+A vegetarian diet could also include dairy foods and eggs, except for lacto-vegetarians who eat milk products, but not eggs.

 Any time your child eliminates one or more of the five food groups, it’s time to pay attention to the nutrients they might miss and to the foods they’re eating instead.